What are eligible purchases on a rewards card?

 2. Reward point transfers to frequent flyer programs

-A lot of rewards credit card let you transfer points to different frequent flyer programs.
-This gives you more flexibility because you're not locked into earning points for one airline loyalty program.
+Some rewards credit cards let you transfer points to different frequent flyer programs.
+This gives you more flexibility because you're not locked into one program.

 It's also a way to earn points with programs that don't have co-branded cards in Australia, including Singapore Airlines KrisFlyer, Cathay Pacific Asia Miles and Emirates Skywards.